WE DESPERATELY NEED FOSTER HOMES WITH FLEXIBLE SCHEDULES FOR KIDS AGES 10-18.

 Let's talk about money.
 It is difficult for some people to ask about but it is so important to understand.
 First of all, there is NO cost to become a foster parent.

 Secondly, foster parents get a monthly stipend to care for a child, it is based on a child's age and needs.
 Foster parents must be able to pay their bills on their own and may not use the monthly foster care stipend to help take care of bills.
-There is NOT a minimum salary or wage requirement as long as you can take care of your household and yourself and your family.
+There is NOT a minimum salary or wage requirement.
 Basically, foster parents may not rely on the monthly stipend as income.
 It is designed to care for the foster child.
 In other words, don't foster for the money.

 All foster parents must have some day to day flexibility to meet the appointments and schedules of foster kids.
 Yes, foster parents can work and daycare is available for younger children (paid for by the state).
 However, rigid work schedules that do not allow for unplanned interruptions or scheduled appointments during business hours, do not work well with foster children.